bmc0/dsp/README.md

 	* `signal[=true|false]`
 		Toggle the effect on effects chain signal.
 	* `direct_path[=true|false]`
-		Redirect strongly rear-encoded sounds to two additional surround outputs which are not delayed.
-Enables sharper localization of such sounds while still allowing delay/decorrelation to be applied to ambient components.
+		Redirect strongly surround-encoded sounds to additional outputs.
 The default is `false`.
+See `examples/matrix4_*direct_path*` for usage examples.
 	* `rear_event_mask=factor`
 		Sensitivity to rear-encoded sound events.
 If set to zero, sensitivity is the same for all directions.
 If set to a high value (e.g. 5), most rear events will be ignored.
 The default values are 1 for `matrix4` and 0.3 for `matrix4_mb`.
-	* `surround_delay=delay[s|m|S]`
-		Surround output delay.
-Generally, this should be set so that the surrounds are delayed 10-25 milliseconds relative to the fronts (measured acoustically).
-The default is value 15 milliseconds.
 	* `filter_bank=id` (`matrix4_mb` only)

 		ID           | Notes